 Art Exhibit Closes Early Amid Sexual Harassment Claims Against Photographer

-A large retrospective celebrating the photographer Nicholas Nixon has come down ten days early, amid sexual harassment allegations against the artist.
+A large retrospective celebrating the photographer Nicholas Nixon has come down 10 days early, amid sexual harassment allegations against the artist.

-Nixon, 70, is best known for "The Brown Sisters," a series of portraits of his wife Bebe and her three sisters, taken every year for more than four decades.
+Nixon, 70, is best known for "The Brown Sisters," a series of portraits of his wife, Bebe, and her three sisters, taken every year for more than four decades.
 The sisters stand close together, always in the same order.
 They stare intently at the camera, not smiling.

 Diana Crane remembers the first time she saw it, years ago at the Museum of Fine Arts in Boston.
 She says she sat in front of it for over an hour.